SEMICeu/documentation/README.md

 Since these repositories were created before an automated artefact generation tooling was applied, the repositories are set up and organised with the assumption that the content of the repository is manually created.

-The original source code for the [toolchain](#usage) has not designed with this publication choice in mind, therefore editors are today required to manually collect the generated artefacts and store them in the appropriate data specification repository.
+The original source code for the [toolchain](#usage) has not designed with this publication design in mind, therefore editors are today required to manually collect the generated artefacts and store them in the appropriate data specification repository.
-It is future work to reduce the manual activity.
+It is future work to reduce this manual activity.